benjiqq/NuBot/README.md

 By using NuBot you declare to be accept the afore-mentioned risks.

 ##Assumption for a correct functioning

 * The computer that runs NuBot must be connected to the internet
 * The custodian must provide the bot with access to market exchanges where NuBits are traded
 * The custodian must avoid manual interacting with the exchange while the automated bot is operating.
 Do not try to trade, do not try to deposit/withdraw funds.
 * The custodian must avoid opening multiple instances of Nu client in control of the custodian address at the same time.
 * To communicate liquidityinfo, the custodian should possess an unlocked nubit client controlling the custodial grant address.
+* Before running the bot on a market where another instance of NuBot is operating, make sure to reach an agreement on the price-feed to be used.
+* For NBT_EUR pair, only one instance per market is currently allowed.

 ### 1)Prepare the NuBits client client